railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_support.rst

 Some partners offer preventative maintenance.
-This makes sure that all the specific developments for your system are revised and tested for each new version so that they remain compatible with the base Open ERP.
+This makes sure that all the specific developments for your system are revised and tested for each new version so that they remain compatible with the base OpenERP.

 Tiny themselves have changed their support strategy from time to time.
-At the time of writing they propose a maintenance contract supplied either direct to the end user or through partners that guarantees a quick fix to any faults discovered in the covered code.
+At the time of writing, they propose a maintenance contract supplied either direct to the end user or through partners that guarantees a quick fix to any faults discovered in the covered code.
 Although you can expect these fixes to become available to all users of the code in time, maintenance